PGCE Primary / Course details

 Year of entry: 2018

-The course combines master's level academic study of primary education with a range of practical experiences.
+The course combines master's-level academic study of primary education with a range of practical experiences.
 A significant amount of your time will be spent in partnership schools developing practical teaching skills with the support of trained mentors and experienced teachers.
-This course is run in partnership with over 200 local primary schools which allows us to personalise your school experience to your individual needs.
+This course is run in partnership with more than 200 local primary schools which allows us to personalise your school experience to your individual needs.

 Your practical training will be underpinned by education theories, ideas and concepts, and by enhancing your awareness of current educational issues and developments.